 The Multiplex Switch Panel (located in the hallway) provides a convenient, central location for checking the condition of all utility systems in your coach.

 The switch panel displays the fresh water and holding tank levels, propane gas tank level, as well as the chassis battery and house battery condition.
-You can also turn the water pump and water heater on and off.
+You can start the generator or turn on the water pump and water heater.